-Have you been thinking about using CBD products for the many benefits?
-CBD is a powerful compound that can help alleviate a variety of health symptoms.
+Have you been thinking about using CBD for the many potential benefits?
+CBD is a powerful compound that may help alleviate a variety of health symptoms.
 I have been using CBD oil regularly over the past year for daily health and occasional pain management.
 And unlike many complicated pharmaceutical drugs, CBD products have little to no adverse side effects.

 The Difference between THC and CBD

-Cannabidiol (CBD) and tetrahydrocannabinol (THC) both come from the cannabis plant.
+Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the two primary cannabinoids that are found naturally in the cannabis plant.
 THC is the psychoactive part of marijuana that evokes a hazy, high sensation when used.
 CBD can be derived from marijuana or hemp and doesn’t get you high.

 So what’s the difference between the two compounds?
 THC and CBD create different reactions in the brain and nervous system.
 These reactions center around the CB1 and CB2 receptors.
 The receptors are what THC binds to when used, and what CBD doesn’t bind to.